processing/processing4-javadocs/README.md

 ### How It Works

-- **Scheduled Run:** The workflow is triggered every Monday at midnight (UTC) to ensure that the Javadocs are always up-to-date.
-- **Manual Trigger:** You can also manually trigger the workflow if needed.
-- **Javadocs Generation:** The workflow clones the `processing/processing4` repository, builds the Javadocs using `ant`, and copies the generated files to the `/docs` directory of this repository.
-- **Update Source Files:** The updated Javadocs are committed and pushed to the `gh-pages` branch.
+The workflow clones the `processing/processing4` repository, builds the Javadocs using `ant`, and copies the generated files to the `/docs` directory of this repository.
+The updated Javadocs are then committed and pushed to the `gh-pages` branch.

+The workflow is triggered every Monday at midnight (UTC) to ensure that the Javadocs are always up-to-date.
+You can also manually trigger the workflow if needed.

-- **Deployment:** We've set "Deploy from branch" in the repo settings to trigger on push to the `gh-pages` branch.
+We've set "Deploy from branch" in the repo settings to trigger on push to the `gh-pages` branch.
+Every time the `build-and-deploy-javadoc.yml` workflow completes, it will trigger a deploy to GitHub pages.

 This automation helps keep the Javadocs updated without requiring manual intervention.